apify/crawlee/docs/typedefs/stealthOptions.md

 ---
 <a name="StealthOptions"></a>

-Configuration of stealth tricks for a proper hiding effect all of them should be set to true
+Configuration of stealth tricks for a proper hiding effect all of them should be set to true.
+These tricks are applied only when the `stealth` option is set to `true`.

 **Properties**
 <table>